UPDATE 16 December 2018

 Anyone who thinks the EU is good for British industry or any other business simply hasn’t paid attention to what has been systematically asset-stripped from the UK.
 Name me one major technology company still running in the UK, I used to contract out to many, then the work just dried up as they were sold off to companies from France, Germany, Holland, Belgium, etc.,

 There’s plenty of UK technology companies.
 In my job I see them come and go and come and go… it’s just the way things are.
 Maybe they aren’t the old fashioned build-things-in-a-factory companies, but they’re still technology companies.
-Shazam, for example.
+I work with a lot of software companies, for example, that are innovating and creating UK jobs.

 and now we don’t even teach electronic technology for technicians any more, due to EU regulations.